 We hope this initial roadmap can serve as a blueprint for how regional leadership and global collaboration can deliver equitable access and long-term pandemic preparedness.
 In a constrained fiscal landscape, we hope this can help all stakeholders align on key priorities & gaps, de-duplicate efforts and align on key transition mechanisms from one partner to another across the vaccine value chain.
-As we look to the late stages of Lassa vaccine development, I hope this roadmap can highlight how West Africa is planning to be 'ready' for Lassa fever vaccines.
+As we look to the late stages of Lassa vaccine development, I hope this roadmap can highlight how West Africa is planning to be 'ready' for Lassa fever vaccines and other emerging and re-emerging infectious diseases.
 At the same time, as this roadmap highlights, gaps remain.
 We call on partners to rethink how we work together to invest in and support regional readiness capabilities and ultimately achieve equitable access.